romanukyan/romanukyan.github.io/_posts/2014-11-11-js-regex-with-nested-quantifiers.markdown

 categories: javascript development
 ---

 This is an example to illustrate performance issues caused by regexes with nested quantifiers.
-The example and numbers are taken from the [high-performance-js]["High Performance JavaScript"]
+The example and numbers are taken from the [High Performance JavaScript][high-performance-js]

 {% highlight javascript %}
 n = 15